Vidar: Embodied Video Diffusion Model for Generalist Manipulation: Related Work

 \section{Related Work}

 \paragraph{Vision-Language-Action Models (VLAs).} Vision-Language-Action (VLA) models integrate perception, language understanding, and action generation to enable general-purpose embodied intelligence.
 However, existing VLA systems rely heavily on large-scale, task-specific datasets—often requiring hundreds of thousands of trajectories—to achieve robust performance.
 For instance, RT-1~\cite{rt1} uses 130K real-world episodes, while RT-2~\cite{rt2} scales to 1B image-text pairs.
 Recent works like OpenVLA~\cite{openvla}, Octo~\cite{octo}, Pi0~\cite{pi0}, and RDT-1B~\cite{rdt-1b} further expand to millions of demonstrations across diverse embodiments.
-Despite these efforts, such data-intensive pipelines present a scalability bottleneck and limit generalization to novel tasks and domains, motivating more data-efficient and transferable alternatives.
+Despite these efforts, such data-intensive pipelines present a scalability bottleneck and limit generalization to novel tasks and domains, motivating more data-efficient and transferable alternatives. \pdfdiff{However, actions are typically coupled to their VLA models, which constrains efficient transfer to heterogeneous embodiments.}

-\paragraph{Video Generation Models for Embodied AI.} Video generation models for embodied AI predict future scene dynamics to assist robotic planning and policy learning.
-Current works such as UniPi~\cite{unipi}, RoboDreamer~\cite{robodreamer}, Gen2Act~\cite{gen2act}, and GR-1~\cite{gr1} mainly adopt text-conditioned video generation with a fixed single-camera view, demonstrating how a single-arm robot physically compliantly executes a series of actions.
-Additionally, Genie 2~\cite{genie2} generates interactive 3D environments via autoregressive latent diffusion, enabling scalable training for embodied agents.
-These models implicitly encode physical laws through video synthesis, reducing reliance on real-world robotics data.
-However, current works mostly remain limited to single-arm robots and rely on a single camera view, which restricts their applicability in more complex real-world scenarios.

 \paragraph{Coupled Video Generation and Action Synthesis.} Recent efforts couple video generation with action synthesis to enhance physical consistency and interoperability.
-For instance, Video-Prediction-Policy (VPP)~\cite{vpp} learns implicit inverse dynamics conditioned on future representations predicted by video diffusion model, while UVA~\cite{uva} unifies video-action latent spaces with lightweight diffusion heads.
-Other works, such as VidMan~\cite{vidman} and Dreamitate~\cite{dreamitate}, integrate low-level action representations with video prediction to predict actions.
-These approaches bridge spatiotemporal dynamics between vision and action, offering novel solutions for complex manipulation tasks.
+For instance, Video-Prediction-Policy (VPP)~\cite{vpp} learns implicit inverse dynamics conditioned on future representations predicted by a video diffusion model, while UVA~\cite{uva} unifies video-action latent spaces with lightweight diffusion heads.\pdfdiff{ Other works, such as VidMan~\cite{vidman}, integrate low-level action representations with video prediction to predict actions.} These approaches bridge spatiotemporal dynamics between vision and action, offering novel solutions for complex manipulation tasks.
 However, these approaches require end-to-end joint training of video generation and action prediction models, which limits their flexibility and adaptability.
-Integrating a more advanced video generation model would necessitate retraining the entire system.